cchalop1/JustDeploy/README.md

 ## License

-This project is licensed under AGPL-3.0 License.
+This project is licensed under the AGPL-3.0 License.
 See the [LICENSE](https://github.com/cchalop1/JustDeploy/blob/main/LICENSE) file for more details.